 Conversely, if the weekly mortgage repayment is $1,000 and the rental income is $1,200, the property is positively geared.
 However, why would someone opt for negative gearing when it results in a financial loss?
 The answer lies in tax deductions.
 The mentioned $200 weekly loss serves as an investment strategy.

-The loss indicates to the Australian Taxation Office that the owner\’s taxable income is lower than their salary after deductions as they\’re making a loss on their property investment.
-For example, if the owner through that job makes $130,000 a year but is losing 30,000 a year from owning the rental property, that loss is subtracted from the owner\’s salary.
-The owner\’s taxable income that year is then brought down to $100,000.
+This loss indicates to the Australian Taxation Office that the property owner’s taxable income is lower than their salary due to the loss incurred from the property investment.
+For instance, if the property owner earns $130,000 per year from their job but experiences a $30,000 loss from the rental property, this loss is deducted from their salary.
+As a result, the owner’s taxable income for that year is reduced to $100,000.

-This doesn\’t always happen, though, so there\’s a risk once the house is sold, hopefully at a higher price than it was bought for, the owner will make a profit minus capital gains tax.
-That is the investment aspect.
-Ultimately, the gain in property value is worth more than all the losses combined.
-So why does negative gearing matter to the housing market?
+Nevertheless, this outcome doesn’t always occur, thereby introducing a risk factor.
+When the property is eventually sold, ideally at a higher price than the purchase price, the owner will make a profit subject to capital gains tax.
+This constitutes the investment aspect.
+Ultimately, the increase in property value outweighs the accumulated losses.
+So, why does negative gearing impact the housing market?

 The answer is quite straightforward.
 It means that more investors are vying for the same properties because of the enticing tax benefits.
 As a first-time homebuyer attending an auction for a two-bedroom apartment, you might find yourself competing against investors seeking negative gearing opportunities.
 In previous elections, the Labor Party proposed a policy whereby negative gearing would only be applicable to new properties, aiming to make the housing market more accessible for young people.
 However, many experts believe that this policy contributed to Labor’s electoral defeat in 2019, as it was a challenging proposition to sell to older Australians.